gem-pasteur/macsyfinder/doc/input.rst

 General options::

   -w WORKER_NB, --worker WORKER_NB
-                        Number of workers to be used by TXSScan.
-In the case the user wants to run TXSScan in a multi-thread mode.
+                        Number of workers to be used by MacSyFinder.
+In the case the user wants to run MacSyFinder in a multi-thread mode.
                         All workers can be used with the value '0'. (default = 1)

   -v, --verbosity       Increases the verbosity level.
 There are 4 levels: